VirusTotal/yara/docs/capi.rst

   .. versionadded:: 3.8.0

-  Scan a memory buffer divided into one or more memory blocks (posssibly overlapping) accessed via :c:type:`YR_MEMORY_BLOCK_ITERATOR`.
-Called automatically by ``yr_scanner_scan_XXXX`` functions, or call directly if using custom iterator.
+  Scan a serie of memory blocks that are provided by a :c:type:`YR_MEMORY_BLOCK_ITERATOR`.
+  The iterator has a pair of `first` and `next` functions, that must return the first and next blocks respectively.
+The how the data is split in blocks is up to the iterator implementation.

   Returns one of the following error codes:

     :c:macro:`ERROR_SUCCESS`